max-mapper/domnode/readme.md

 you could implement a Stream that will `emit` once for every topping and pipe that stream to a dominode instance that knows how to render JSON data into the DOM using an HTML template

-currently dominode is using the [plates](https://github.com/flatiron/plates) templating library which lets you bind JSON data to HTML, but it's easy to override plates and hook up your own client side templater
+currently dominode is using the [mustache](https://github.com/janl/mustache.js) templating library which lets you bind JSON data to HTML, but it's easy to override mustache and hook up your own client side templater

 ## example